crystian/ComfyUI-Crystools/README.md

 ## Changelog

 ### Crystools

+### 1.16.0 (31/07/2024)
+- Rollback of AMD support by manager does not support other repository parameter (https://test.pypi.org/simple by pyrsmi)

 ### 1.15.0 (21/07/2024)
 - AMD Branch merged to the main branch, should work for AMD users on **Linux**